Hi, I’m Jennie Nash

 Learn what it is and where it came from, and see how book coaches are changing writers’ lives.

-Dive into our FAQ series for a deep look at what it’s like to be a book coach and how you can become one yourself.
+Dive into our FAQ series for a deep look at what it’s like to be a book coach.

 The Book On Book Coaching